u3556490/blog/monads (1st half) - functors and applicatives.md

 Finally, a quick proof that the applicative is a functor:

 - It converts between valid data types, so we can use the endofunctor trick here to set source and destination categories as “category of all data types”.
-This is a weak statement, but based on `pure` we sorta know the data types (categories) we actually refer to.
+This is a weak statement, but based on `pure` we sorta know the data types (categories) we actually refer to - usually some parametrized type.
 - The `pure` function is an object converter.
 - `map` (morphism converter) can be defined from `apply`: (Haskell syntax) `map f x = apply (pure f) x`
   - Using `pure` we convert a plain function (`a -> b`) to a wrapped one, so it can slide into `apply`.